 The city of Idrija, with 12,000 inhabitants, lies in a basin between hills at the confluence of karst and subalpine landscapes.
 The half-millennium history of mercury mining in the city has left an extremely rich and valuable technological and cultural heritage.

-In the summer of 2012, the city was also a UNESCO World Heritage Site due to its mercury mines, which together with the Spanish Almadén were the world’s largest producers of mercury.
-And mining has had an impact not only on the city’s economy, but also on its social life and traditions.
+In the summer of 2012, the city was also a UNESCO World Heritage Site due to its mercury mines, which, together with the Spanish Almadén, were the world’s largest producers of mercury.
+And mining has impacted not only the city’s economy but also its social life and traditions.

 Map - Where is Idrija located?